Krihag/newGamehub3/README.md

 ### Target audience
 Aged 18 to 25 who are interested in computer games, and would either like to purchase games or would like to sell games they have finished playing.

+### Unique selling points
+For a user buying games: It is an online game store that provides digital games to gamers at a competitive price.
+GameHub allows you to purchase a wide selection of games, at a competitive price.

+### Site Architecture
+- Home
+- List of games
+- A games page showing the product details (product details such as the description of the product, price and add to cart button)
+- Checkout page
+- Checkout success
+- About
+- Contact

 ## Built With